Documenting Changes

 A dedicated changelog of important changes is established to inform users, developers and other Core related teams or projects:

-- Overview for Release Managers and other "Spread the word" related works on important changes.
+- Allow release managers and other "Spread the word" / marketing-related people to catch up on important changes.

-- Standardized format for easy usage in scripts like a Core migration or release notes system.
+- Rely on a standardized format for easy usage in scripts like a Core migration or release notes system.

 Different changelog types